pierrediedhiou/cybersecurity-journey/glossary.md

 to systems and resources is managed and audited
 - **Identity** — A unique account (user ID, email) that represents a person or service in a system
+- **Injection** — A vulnerability where an application takes user input and passes it directly into a system that can execute commands or queries (database, shell, templating engine, API) without proper validation or sanitization.
+Includes SQLi, XSS, command injection, LDAP injection and more
 ## J
 - **John the Ripper** — Free open source password cracking tool that automatically detects hash types and supports wordlist, single and